carloscastellanos/teaching/531/lectures/lecture_introduction/README.md

 * How many of you have taken an art or music course?
 * How many computer science courses outside of IGM have you taken?
 * As curious and creative people, are your IGM coding courses different from regular CS courses?
 If so, how?
-* How many of you like art or music but came to IGM because it will help you get a “real job” while still having some connection to art, entertainment, media.
+* How many of you like art or music but came to IGM because it will help you get a "real job" while still having some connection to art, entertainment or media?

 ![Leah Buechley](img/leah_buechley.jpg "Leah Buechley")